 Section 14.10 Hearing Panel.

-Except in the case of an expedited procedure, upon the filing of a complaint, the chair of the Judicial Committee, after consultation with the other Committee members, shall appoint a hearing panel consisting of at least three (3) individuals to hear the complaint.
-The Judicial Committee shall also appoint a chair of the hearing panel.
-Judicial Committee members and members of the Ethics Committee may be appointed to and serve on the hearing panel.
-Other disinterested individuals identified by the Judicial Committee may also be appointed to and serve on, or advise the hearing panel.
-At least one (1) member or twenty (20) percent of the hearing panel shall be an athlete.
-Members of the panel need not be members of USAA or involved in the sport of wheelchair basketball.
+Except in the case of an expedited procedure, upon the filing of a complaint, the Chair of the Judicial Committee, after consultation with the other Committee members, shall appoint a hearing panel consisting of at least three (3) individuals to hear the complaint which includes a Chair of the Hearing Panel.
+The Chair of the Judicial Committee shall also be the Chair of the hearing panel.
+Judicial Committee members and members of the Ethics Committee may be appointed to and serve on the hearing panel based on availability.
+Other disinterested individuals identified by the Judicial Committee may also be appointed to and serve on or advise the hearing panel.
+At least thirty-three percent (33%) of the hearing panel shall be athlete representatives.
 All members of any hearing panel shall be disinterested individuals without conflict of interest to the individuals or situations being heard.

+The appointed Hearing Panel members will be disclosed to the complainant and respondent.
+The complainant or respondent may object to the appointment of any member of the Hearing Panel on the grounds of bias, conflict of interest, or such other grounds on which the party believes the panel member should be disqualified.
+The objection, along with relevant information, will be provided to the Judicial Committee to review any potential grounds for disqualification.
+The Judicial Committee will timely render a determination of whether the appointed hearing panel member should be disqualified, and, if the hearing panel member is disqualified, a replacement panel member will be appointed promptly.

 Section 14.11.
 Conduct of the Proceeding.

 Except in the case of expedited procedures, the Hearing Panel shall rule on all motions and other matters raised in the proceeding.

+A respondent may file a motion to dismiss a complaint against him or her on if:

+the complaint was filed after the applicable statute of limitations for such complaints has expired; or

+the complaint fails to allege any conduct that could be construed as constituting a violation of any applicable rule, policy, or procedure of the NWBA.

 If the complaint is not dismissed, the hearing panel shall hold a hearing on the complaint.
 The hearing panel shall set such timelines and other rules, not inconsistent with the provisions of this Section 14.9, regarding the proceeding and the conduct of the hearing as it deems necessary.
+The Hearing Panel will use best efforts to hold the hearing within forty-five (45) days of receipt of the complaint.
 The hearing shall be informal, except that testimony shall be taken under oath.

 The hearing may be conducted by teleconference, if necessary or convenient to the parties.
 Each party shall have the right to appear personally or through a legal representative.
 All parties shall be given a reasonable opportunity to present and examine evidence, cross-examine witnesses and to present argument.
 Members of the hearing panel shall have the right to question witnesses or the parties to the proceeding at any time.